Adz33ry/operaLW/README.md

 ## Support
 If this tool helps you, consider a Ko‑fi: https://ko-fi.com/K3K21NBUDO

-## Known limitations
-- Currently exports to the Opera GX themes folder; additional Opera directories may be supported later.
-- Encoding long videos can take significant time.

 ## License
 FFmpeg licensing: see `LICENSES/ffmpeg.txt`.
 The application’s own license is defined by the repository owner.